Updated: Jul 5

 I believe that the true meaning of words and all terms used in management and business-oriented issues are there for us to discover ourselves and what we can do when we put them into action in our lives.

-One can identify resilience as the ability to recover from setbacks, adapt well to change and keep going through adversity.
-But what about the responsibility we have to our feelings and intuition?
+One can identify resilience as the ability to recover from setbacks, adapt well to change, and keep going through adversity.
+But what about the responsibility we have for our feelings and intuition?
 Do we have to struggle and adjust to a situation that no longer serves our purpose or our true growth intentions?

-As an executive coach, the answer and advice to the previous questions are definitely NO. Some of my clients' concerns relate to dealing with difficult people on numerous occasions.
-And by trying to be resilient (because this is the way to be nowadays), they often forget that the person in charge of their lives are them.
+Some of my clients' concerns relate to dealing with difficult people on numerous occasions.
+And by trying to be resilient (because this is the way to be nowadays), they often forget that the person in charge of their lives is them.

-"My way or the highway" is not related to the definition of resilience.
-Instead, you may find that your way is fulfilling and enhances your energy and stamina.
+You may find that your inner wisdom is fulfilling and enhances your energy and stamina.
 You will be surprised at how new doors open when you dare to be resilient, doors that resonate with your true self that will ignite your passion once again.